chrisweb/chris.lu/README.md

 ### next/image

-images go into the public folder, but "public" is not part of the src path, only what comes after
+images go into the public directory, but `public` is not part of the src path, only what comes after

-so an image called "foo.jpg" located in "/public/images/" would have an src like this: "/images/foo.jpg"
+so an image called `foo.jpg` located in `/public/images/` would have an src like this: `/images/foo.jpg`

-Note: if you used next/image prior to next.js 13 you might want to check out the migration guide as there are some major changes as to how some options work: <https://nextjs.org/docs/messages/next-image-upgrade-to-13>
+Note: if you used next/image prior to **next.js 13** you might want to check out the migration guide as there are some major changes as to how some options work: <https://nextjs.org/docs/messages/next-image-upgrade-to-13>

 for the layout header, we will add a fallback image for the canvas element, the goal is to use the [css property object fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) to make it as large as the canvas container: